 Here is Jeanne Stork’s paper for the Leadership and Management course.
 Several interesting topics related to school and district leader’s use and support of instructional technology as an educational tool are presented.

 The link to the paper on Scribd that used to be on this page was removed because that is no longer the preferred version of my paper.

 Alice 2 Project Notes Jeanne Stork for Blue Marble University’s course: Virtual Worlds Two

 For the most part, these notes were written as I worked on the virtual world project.
 I want the reader to see my process and the resources that I used in the order that I used them.
 I did very little cleaning up of this document to enable me to present a more authentic presentation of my process.
 I decided to include the entire URL for each of my links.
 These URLs serve as a quick list of my references.

-My notes and reference materials are listed below.
-I decided against organizing the information into a formal paper because readers me be helped by seeing the order that I found materials and reading my side notes as I wrote them.
-I also decided not to include a copy of my html export because the purpose of Alice is to learn the logic and basic procedures behind basic programming.
-I do not want anyone to copy my printout and claim this world as their own, but I would be honored if my work helped someone and was included in his or her references.
+I decided not to include a copy of my html export here with my notes because the purpose of Alice is to learn the logic and basic procedures behind programming and virtual world creation.
+I also do not want anyone to copy my printout and claim this world as their own, but I would be honored if my work helped someone and was included in his or her references.
 Likewise, I have included all of my sources below and mixed in my personal notes where appropriate.